gracequantum/MPS2/README.md

   }
 }
 ```
-`"CaseParams"` object is necessary for the parameter parser. `"N"` is the system size. `"Sweeps"` is the MPS update time. `"Dmin"` is the minimal kept bond dimensions. `"Dmax"` is the maximal kept bond dimensions. `"CutOff"` is the truncation error. `"LanczErr"` is the [Lanczos algorithm](https://en.wikipedia.org/wiki/Lanczos_algorithm) iteration error. `"MaxLanczIter"` is the maximal Lanczos iteration time. `"TenTransNumThreads"` tells the GraceQ/tensor library use how many threads to perform tensor transpose.
+`"CaseParams"` object is necessary for the parameter parser. `"N"` is the system size. `"Sweeps"` is the MPS update time. `"Dmin"` is the minimal kept bond dimensions. `"Dmax"` is the maximal kept bond dimensions. `"CutOff"` is the truncation error. `"LanczErr"` is the [Lanczos algorithm](https://en.wikipedia.org/wiki/Lanczos_algorithm) iteration error. `"MaxLanczIter"` is the maximal Lanczos iteration time. `"TenTransNumThreads"` tells that the GraceQ/tensor library uses how many threads to perform tensor transpose.

-To parser this JSON file, you can define your own parameter parser class.
+To parse this JSON file, you can define your own parser class which inherits from `gqmps2:CaseParamsParserBasic` class or use any other methods you want.

 ```cpp
 struct CaseParams : public CaseParamsParserBasic {
   CaseParams(const char *pf) : CaseParamsParserBasic(pf) {